fenimore/ghess/README.md

 - PGN parse errors
 - FEN turn signification???
 - Variables should be exported, capitalized
+- Checkmate should update PGN headers

 ### Search & Evaluate

-- Look for all valid moves | Not done..
+- Look for all valid moves
+   * There is a bug for castling possibilities
+   * and likely empassant...
 - Give all moves a score

 ### Extra features